GLP-1 Rx Online. $99 To Get Started. Start Now

 How does Ozempic work?

-Ozempic (semaglutide) is a glucagon-like peptide-1 receptor agonist, and it acts the same way as the natural hormone GLP-1: it binds to GLP-1 receptors and tells the pancreas to release insulin into the bloodstream when blood sugar levels spike.
+As a GLP-1, Ozempic acts the same way as the natural hormone GLP-1: It binds to GLP-1 receptors, and tells the pancreas to release insulin into the bloodstream when blood sugar levels spike.
 Increased insulin in the body brings blood sugar levels back down.
 Since Ozempic mimics the GLP-1 hormone, it is highly effective at stabilizing blood glucose in people with type 2 diabetes.

 How does Wegovy work?

-In one clinical trial on Wegovy, participants who took Wegovy combined with lifestyle changes and lost an average of 15% of their body weight by the end of the 68-week trial.
+In one clinical trial, participants who took the highest dosage of Wegovy combined with lifestyle changes lost an average of 15% of their body weight by the end of the 68-week trial.

 Risks and side effects of Ozempic and Wegovy